Frolotey1/UNTS/README.md

 - [@fr1zb3e](@fr1zb3e) →  Telegram nickname
 - [Habr](https://habr.com/ru/users/fr1zb3e/) →  WebSite
 # How can you download this project
-1. Click on the button `'<> code` and download the project in ZIP format.
+1. Click on the button `'<> code` in main page of the project and download in ZIP format.
 There is the button `Download ZIP`.
-2. Yoo can copy the link to git of repository and clone project to your machine: `git clone https://github.com/Frolotey1/UNTS.git`
+2. You can copy the link to git of repository and clone project to your machine: `git clone https://github.com/Frolotey1/UNTS.git`
 # License
 This project works under `MIT` license